 Negative SEO is a method of black hat backlinking and using other non-recommended SEO techniques in order to decrease rankings of a competitors website.

-Process of penalty recovery / backlink audit
+The process of penalty recovery

 Step #1 – Gathering the links